jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Tenable-Threat-Landscape-Retrospective-2021.md

 challenges for organizations seeking to understand their own risk and security posture.
 The goal of this report is to help defenders understand the full scope of today’s modern attack surface so they can continue to refine their cybersecurity strategies and reduce risk.
 In this report, we explore:
-*   The most notable vulnerabilities of the year and how they were used in attack chains, with specific focus on the value of Active Directory to threat actors.
+- The most notable vulnerabilities of the year and how they were used in attack chains, with specific focus on the value of Active Directory to threat actors.
-*   Risks presented by increased connectivity across information and operational technology.
+- Risks presented by increased connectivity across information and operational technology.
-*   The unique challenges of understanding security postures in cloud environments.
+- The unique challenges of understanding security postures in cloud environments.
-*   How trust relationships can be exploited by attackers to gain access to sensitive environments.
+- How trust relationships can be exploited by attackers to gain access to sensitive environments.
-*   How ransomware groups continue to evolve, from double extortion to attacks against critical infrastructure and the supply chain.
+- How ransomware groups continue to evolve, from double extortion to attacks against critical infrastructure and the supply chain.
-*   Breach factors and the challenges in analyzing breach data, given the limited information available.
+- Breach factors and the challenges in analyzing breach data, given the limited information available.
-*   Details of the key vulnerabilities affecting enterprise software.
+- Details of the key vulnerabilities affecting enterprise software.

-The document includes a graphic with the text "TOP 5 VULNERABILITIES IN 2021" and the following list:
+![Image of "TOP 5 VULNERABILITIES IN 2021" with PROXYLOGON, PRINTNIGHTMARE, VMWARE VSPHERE, PULSE CONNECT SECURE, and ZEROLOGON listed]
-1. PROXYLOGON, MICROSOFT EXCHANGE SERVER, CVE-2021-26855
-2. PRINTNIGHTMARE, WINDOWS PRINT SPOOLER, CVE-2021-34527
-3. VMWARE VSPHERE, CVE-2021-21985
-4. PULSE CONNECT SECURE, CVE-2021-22893
-5. ZEROLOGON, WINDOWS NETLOGON PROTOCOL, CVE-2020-1472

 Key Stats
+21,957
+New CVEs
-* 21,957 New CVEs Assigned in 2021
+Assigned in 2021
+1,825
-* 1,825 Total Breach Entries*
+Total Breach
+Entries*
+40B+
-* 40B+ Total Records Exposed*
+Total Records
+Exposed*
+105
+Total number
-* 105 Total number of zero-day vulnerabilities
+of zero-day
+vulnerabilities
-* November 2020 - October 2021
+* November 2020 -
+October 2021

 ## KEY TAKEAWAYS
-**Evolution of the perimeter:**
+Evolution of the perimeter:
 Adoption of cloud solutions, software and infrastructure as a service, and the increasingly complex service provider ecosystem all continue to challenge traditional conceptions of the perimeter.
 However, traditional perimeter devices like VPNs remain valuable targets for attackers.

-**Patching problems:**
+Patching problems:
 Staying on top of patching assets is difficult enough, but in 2021 it was even more challenging due to incomplete patches, miscommunications from vendors and patch bypasses, making it even harder for defenders to stay on top of securing critical systems.

-**Majority of zero-days exploited in the wild**
+Majority of zero-days exploited in the wild
 83% of zero-day vulnerabilities disclosed in 2021 were exploited in attacks with web browser zero-days accounting for over 30% of them.

-**Ongoing risks of interconnection:**
+Ongoing risks of interconnection:
 Code and library re-use have resulted in vulnerabilities persisting for years across potentially millions of sensitive operational technology (OT) devices.
 Software libraries and network stacks used commonly amongst OT devices often introduce additional risk when security controls and code audits are not in place.

-**Misconfigurations increase risk:**
+Misconfigurations increase risk:
 Cloud and Active Directory (AD) misconfigurations are low hanging fruit for threat actors.
 Openly accessible cloud databases and overly permissive AD configurations give attackers access to an organization’s most sensitive information.

-**Attackers target AD environments:**
+Attackers target AD environments:
 Threat groups, particularly ransomware, have increasingly exploited vulnerabilities and misconfigurations in Active Directory.

-**Surging ransomware attacks:**
+Surging ransomware attacks:
 Ransomware attacks increased in both volume and sophistication.
 Ransomware groups leveraged zero-days and legacy vulnerabilities alike to target sensitive sectors like healthcare, education and the physical supply chain.

-**Physical and software supply chains under attack:**
+Physical and software supply chains under attack:
 Supply chains of all kinds were targeted by diverse threat groups in 2021.
 Ransomware groups favored physical supply chain disruption as a tactic to extort payment while cyberespionage campaigns exploited the software supply chain to access sensitive data.
 And 61% of security leaders reported that their organization was exposed to increased risk related to its expanding supply chain.

-**Data breaches continue to increase:**
+Data breaches continue to increase:
 Over 2.5 times as many breaches were reported in 2021 than in 2020.
 Additionally, there was a 78% increase in the number of records exposed.